AdobeDocs/experience-manager-learn.en/help/cloud-service/eventing/overview.md

 AEM Eventing offers numerous advantages for system architecture and operational efficiency.
 Key reasons to use AEM Eventing include:

 - **To build event-driven Architectures**: Facilitates the creation of loosely coupled systems that can scale independently and are resilient to failures.
-- **Low code and lower operational costs**: Avoids customizations in AEM, leading to systems that are easier to maintain and extend, thereby reducing operational expenses.
+- **Low code and lower operational costs**: Avoids customizations in AEM, leading to systems that are easier to maintain and extend, thus reducing operational expenses.
 - **Simplify communication between AEM and external systems**: Eliminates point-to-point connections by letting Adobe I/O Events manage communications, such as determining which AEM events should be delivered to specific systems or services.
 - **Higher durability of events**: Adobe I/O Events is a highly available and scalable system, designed to handle large volumes of events and reliably deliver them to subscribers.
 - **Parallel processing of events**: Enables the delivery of events to multiple subscribers simultaneously, allowing for distributed event processing across various systems.